Skip to main content

 How subcontractors impact your insurance

-Labour only subcontractor agreement UK: employers liability cover
+Labour only subcontractor agreement UK

 From an insurers’ perspective, labour-only subcontractors are regarded as employees for the purposes of employers liability insurance.
 Payments made to them need to be included in the wage roll figures declared to your insurers each year.
-Bona fide subcontractors should have their own insurance for contractors, so their payments aren’t normally allowed for, in the same way in calculating premiums.

-Bona fide subcontractor payments: public liability cover
+Bona fide subcontractor payments

 Health and safety policies

-You have responsibility for your workers' health and safety on site, and this includes labour only subcontractors - they must follow your health and safety policies.
-Bona fide subcontractors however, are responsible for their own health and safety and should undertake their own risk assessments.
+Bona fide subcontractors however, are responsible for their own health and safety and should conduct their own risk assessments.

 How can you tell which type of contractor is which?